magdesign/PocketVJ-Exhibition-Documentation/source/_build/html/_sources/11_dmxoscmidi.rst.txt

 **********

 .. note::
-    Create the remote listener on universe 15.
+    - Create the remote listener on universe 15.
+    - If you send control commands via ArtNet over RJ45 make sure not to be connected via Wifi and having a DMX Monitor in the browser open, since this would give you a loop and will end in weird behavior.

 **DMX Remote ON** => enables the DMX remote control on Universe 15

 **DMX Remote OFF** => disables the DMX remote control on Universe 15

+find the remote commands here: https://raw.githubusercontent.com/magdesign/PocketVJ-CP-exh/master/sync/artnet.conf

 OLA PANEL
 *********